logicahealth/vha-kbs-knarts/README.md

 - [ ] All metadata fields are present, with no glaring err of ommission nor comission.
 - [ ] Action tree structure is fully and justifiably represents the clinical intent.
 - [ ] Content is consistent with the conventions used in other documents.
-- [ ] ELM is:
-	- [ ] Well formed XML (no syntactic errors)
-	- [ ] Valid XML
 - [ ] Appears to capture the semantic intent of the logic by visual inspection only
 - NOTE: Review of ELM for the first 2 items on this sublist will require a review of the Validation Report to confirm there are no Warnings or Errors re: the XML or Terminology.
 - [ ] ANF statements:
 	- [ ] Match what is specified in the TSR, and:
 		- [ ] No concepts have been ommitted nor committed from the request.